-Last week, my colleague highlighted why going forward, agile methodologies will gain momentum in the business analytics world (read more).
+There's no doubt that going forward, agile methodologies will gain momentum in the business analytics world (read more).
 A key driver for this trend is technology enablement.
 Advances in self-service data exploration and visualisation tools, such as Tableau, Qlik and Power BI have empowered business users without a specialist knowledge in statistics or data analytics to query their corporate data, while bypassing IT (for more business analytics trends, click here).

 Similarly, self-service data blending tools like Alteryx and Trifacta are so intuitively designed, they now allow front-line analysts to independently access, cleanse, and blend datasets using only drag-and-drop functionality.
 While these technologies accelerate the outflow of ad-hoc business insights, they also create a set of challenges related to data governance.
 With this new approach, there are several challenges that businesses have to address:

 A new role for IT – becoming a data police force

 Many businesses are misguided in thinking that self-service tools make the role of BI or data science teams in the IT function irrelevant.
 In fact, in some ways the opposite is true.
 IT teams may no longer spend hours preparing BI reports for executives, but their role in governing the quality of corporate data has never been as important.
 With different people around the business now able to source, integrate, and explore data individually, it is crucial that this circulated data is always updated, clean, and understood consistently at all times.